 - east side of Hamline Avenue from Highland Parkway to the alley just south of Randolph Avenue

 - east side of Hamline Avenue from the alley just south of Randolph Avenue to Randolph Avenue

 - west side of Hamline Avenue from Highland Parkway to Randolph Avenue

 Provide Feedback and Stay Informed

 Please view the Hamline Avenue Resurfacing presentation, which provides detailed information about the condition of the road, proposed bike lanes and road layout, and changes to on-street parking.
-After viewing the presentation, please share any questions or comments using the online form by Friday, November 6, 2020.
-City staff will review and sort the comments, and provide a response by November 20, 2020.
+City staff reviewed the comments submitted by Friday, November 6 and here is a summary of the comments and responses to them in an FAQ format.